A 6 Step Approach if You Disagree With a Notified Body Auditor

 3. Reschedule some of the audits for next year

-There are some great cartoons and jokes about doing more with less, but if you intend to complete seven audits before the end of the year, you might need some help.
-There really isn’t any time left to train someone, so that they are capable of conducting an effective audit by themselves.
-I expect to prepare a new auditor to take at least six months before I believe they are ready to work solo.
+There are some fantastic cartoons and jokes about doing more with less, but if you intend to complete seven audits before the end of the year, you might need some help.
+There really isn’t any time left to train someone so that they can conduct an effective audit by themselves.
+I expect to prepare a new auditor, which will take at least six months before I believe they can work solo.
 Even if you are less demanding than I am, you still would need time for classroom training and shadowing a couple of audits.
 Therefore, the best I believe you could hope for is one or two solo audits of the seven you need to complete.

-Realistically, your only source of help would be auditors that are already trained and consultants.
+Realistically, your only source of help would be already-trained auditors and consultants.
 The last month of the year is historically hectic for everyone–especially quality assurance auditors.
-Therefore, consultants will not be cheap, and you should commit to any qualified consultants that are available without too much delay (then again, maybe they are available because they are not very good).
-If you have any in-house auditors that are already trained, do everything you can to get some of their time in the next few weeks.
+Therefore, consultants will not be cheap, and you should commit to any qualified consultants available without too much delay (then again, maybe they are available because they are not very good).
+If you have any in-house auditors trained, do everything you can to get some of their time in the next few weeks.

 Remote Audits

 For a remote audit, you should still sample just as many records—if not more.
 You should conduct interviews by phone, Skype, or some similar technology.
-You should analyze any available data to help identify which processes appear to be effective and which processes need to improve.
-If you are performing a remote audit for the first time, I recommend focusing on the same processes that you would normally audit in a conference room, rather than processes that you would typically audit where they occur—such as production controls.
-Regardless of which process you check, you should always request data.
+You should analyze any available data to help identify which processes appear to be effective and which need improvement.
+Suppose you are performing a remote audit for the first time.
+In that case, I recommend focusing on the same processes that you would not generally audit in a conference room rather than processes that you would typically audit where they occur—such as production controls.
+Regardless of which method you check, you should always request data.

 Option three is to reschedule some audits for January 2013.
-I have suggested this so many times to clients, but very few follow this advice.
-If your company is late in conducting some audits, the important thing to do is to document this, reschedule the audits, and take corrective action(s) to prevent it from recurrence.
+I have often suggested this to clients, but very few follow this advice.
+If your company is late in conducting some audits, the vital thing to do is to document this, reschedule the audits, and take corrective action(s) to prevent it from recurrence.
 If you wait until January, you will have additional time to train an auditor, as well.
-Finally, consultants historically have more time available in January than December.
+Finally, consultants historically have more time available in January than in December.

 Create a quality objective that measures the “on-time delivery” of audits and audit reports.
 This is an effective metric for managing an audit program.